FelixLutze/Pixel-Art-Maker/README.md

 ### Prerequisites

-A modern web browser is recommended to support the JavaScript used in the app.
+A modern web browser is recommended to support the JavaScript used by app.

 ## Examples